labuladong/fucking-algorithm/dynamic_programming/FourKeysKeyboard.md

 ![](../pictures/4keyboard/title.png)

-After reading the question, think about how to get the maximum number of characters 'A' after typing `N` times on the keyboard?
+After reading the question, think about how to get the maximum number of characters 'A' after typing `N` times of the keyboard?
 We are more familiar with trying questions using enumeration.
 Whenever we want to press the keyboard (and can press it), there are `4 buttons` for us to choose from, we can enumerate every possible operation It is obvious that this is a dynamic programming problem.

 ### Discuss the first method

 This kind of problem-solving idea is easy to understand, but the efficiency is not high.
-We follow the routine directly: **for dynamic programming problems, we must first understand which are [ states ] and which are [ choices ].**
+We follow the routine directly: **for dynamic programming problems, we must first understand which are [ states ] and which is [ choices ].**

 Specific to this problem, what **choices** are obvious for each keystroke: four types are the **4** keys mentioned in the title, which are `A`, `Ctrl-A`, `Ctrl-C`, and `Ctrl-V`.

-Next, let's think about what are the **states** of this problem? **In other words, what information do we need to know to break down the original problem into smaller subproblems?**
+Next, let's think about what is the **states** of this problem? **In other words, what information did we need to know to break for the original problem with smaller sub-problems?**

 Now you think about it, Is it correct for me to define the status of this problem as follows?

 -   The first state is the remaining number of times the key can be pressed, we use `n` to represent it.
--   The second state is the number of characters 'A' on the current screen, we use `a_num`.
+-   The second state are the number of characters 'A' on the current screen, we use `a_num`.
--   The third state is the number of characters 'A' still in the clipboard, represented by `copy`.
+-   The third state are the number of characters 'A' still in the clipboard, represented by `copy`.

 By defining **state** in this way, we can know the *base case*: when the number of remaining `n` is `0`, `a_num` is the answer we want.

-Combining the four **choices** just mentioned, we can express these kinds of choices through state transitions:
+Combining the four **choices** just mentioned, we can express these kinds of choices of state transitions:

 ```python
 dp(n - 1, a_num + 1, copy)        # [ A ]